I’ve been charged an excessive payment surcharge, what can I do?

 We need your help to make sure companies do not abuse the rules.

-Additionally, if consumers spot any firm wrongly adding a surcharge for paying by card from 13 January 2018 they should report it to Trading Standards.
+If you spot any firm wrongly adding a surcharge for paying by card you can report it to Trading Standards.

-Remember, you can shop around to avoid retailers that make additional service charges, and you can refuse to accept additional card surcharges.
+Remember, you can shop around to avoid retailers that make additional service charges, and you can refuse to pay additional card surcharges.

 Join our campaign & help us reach 125,000 signatures